fermisda/webpie/docs/source/by_sample.rst

 Sample-by-sample Guide into WebPie
 ==================================

 This document demonstrates various features of WebPie using short code samples.
+You can also `download <https://github.com/webpie/webpie/tree/master/samples>`_ the samples from GitHub.

 Hello World